-During the reigns of Emperor Wen (202-157BCE) and Jing (188-141BCE) in the Han Dynasty, the Empress Dou Yi-fang (wife of Emperor Wen, mother of Emperor Jing) enjoyed the books of Laozi (who wrote Dao De Jing) and Zhuangzi.
+The Han Dynasty (202BCE-220CE) was an age of economic prosperity, spanning over four centuries, widely considered the golden age of Chinese history.
+During the reigns of Emperor Wen (202-157BCE) and Jing (188-141BCE) in the Han Dynasty, the Empress Dou Yi-fang (wife of Emperor Wen, mother of Emperor Jing) enjoyed the books of Lao-zi (who wrote Dao De Jing) and Zhuang-zi.
 Thus, these writings strongly influenced state policies.
 Emperor Wu of Han (156-87BCE) emphasized Confucianism, after accepting suggestions from Dong Zhong-shu (179-104BCE), who was regarded as a great Confucian leader.
 During the Han Dynasty, the most practical elements of Confucianism and Legalism were taken and synthesized, marking the creation of a new form of government that would remain largely intact until the late nineteenth century.
-The Hundred Schools of Thought formed the root of Han Culture.
+To this day, China's ethnic majority refers to itself as the "Han People," or "Han Nationality."
+Han Culture respected Confucius and all ancient philosophers as great teachers and thinkers.
+However, the Han Dynasty did not create its own religions.